cmcandrews/dropwizard-swagger/README.md

 The JS client should be available at http://localhost:8080/swagger-ui/index.html.

-If you need to configure swagger, you can add settings to your config file:
+To configure swagger, you can add settings to your config file:

     swaggerUI:
       baseUrl: /swagger-ui/